 - You might pay a lot more than you would pay in a normal negotiation.

-- Because there is no solid sales price named, it could make the contract invalid.
+- Because no solid sales price is named, it could make the contract invalid.

 Bidding Against Yourself